weidai11/website/systemd/README.md

 The bitvise-backup script runs the Bitvise backup.
 The warez includes a Systemd service, timer and backup script.
 The bitvise-backup script runs at 5:00 AM each night.
 The script performs a full backup every 3 months.
 Otherwise the script performs an incremental backup.

 The `bitvise-backup` script is placed at `/usr/sbin/bitvise-backup`.
-The script includes a password so it is clamped down.
-Owner is `root:root`, and permissions are `u:rwx,g:rx,o:`.
+The script reads passwords and shared secrets from `/etc/cryptopp.conf`.

 ## Gdrive-backup

 The gdrive-backup script runs the Gdrive backup.
 The warez includes a Systemd service, timer and backup script.
 The gdrive-backup script runs at 5:30 AM each night.
 The script performs a full backup every 3 months.
 Otherwise the script performs an incremental backup.

 The `gdrive-backup` script is placed at `/usr/sbin/gdrive-backup`.
-The script includes a secret token so it is clamped down.
-Owner is `root:root`, and permissions are `u:rwx,g:rx,o:`.
+The script reads passwords and shared secrets from `/etc/cryptopp.conf`.

 ## Systemctl status